• Skip to primary navigation

 Ingredients

 Puppy chow or muddy buddy is a classic in many households.
 It was never a huge part of my childhood though, so I was so excited to see how few ingredients are actually needed to make it, and the Christmas version only has a couple of extra things on top of that!
+You can find the full list of ingredients and measurements along with detailed instructions in the recipe card below.

 • Chocolate - The best part of the whole mix, maybe?
 I like to use dark chocolate, but the kids prefer when I use a mix of semi-sweet and milk chocolate.
 Use what you like!

-• Butter - To add a bit of richness and help make the chocolate and peanut butter a tiny bit easier to mix, butter works wonders.
+• Butter - To add a bit of richness and help make the chocolate and peanut butter a tiny bit easier to mix, unsalted butter works wonders.

 • Sprinkles - Sprinkles make everything so much fun, especially here!
 Just a warning, you will need more sprinkles than you think if you want them to show up under the powdered sugar, so I would say this is an optional addition only.